-This recipe is an adaptation from a recipe on Blog Chef.
-I love her site.
+This recipe for bourbon sauce (with no alcohol) is an adaptation from a recipe on Blog Chef.
+I love his site.
 It’s especially good for oriental food recipes.
 If you want the original recipe for the Bourbon Chicken you can find it at the link I provided.
 I just adapted the recipe to make the sauce only.

 - 1 garlic clove (minced)

 - ¼ tsp ginger

 - 2 Tbsp ketchup